The Waa-Mu Show: Organization

-Several different positions and sub-groups with distinct responsibilities exist within the institution to ease the process of creating an original musical each year.
+Several different positions and sub-groups with distinct responsibilities ease the process of creating an original musical each year.
 They include:

 Program Head: A staff member of the Theatre & Interpretation Center who leads the creation process and makes all final decisions.
 The Program Head is typically the director of the production as well.

-Co-Chairs: The student leaders of the organization who work alongside the Program Head to make decisions about creative and administrative matters.
+Co-Chairs: The student leaders of the organization who work alongside the Program Head to make creative and administrative decisions.

-Writing Coordinators: The student leaders who are in charge of generating and combining material to form a cohesive script for the show.
+Writing Coordinators: The student leaders in charge of generating and combining material to form a cohesive script for the show.

-Executive Board: A group of students who work under the Co-Chairs to handle all administrative, financial and organizational needs.
+Executive Board: A group of students who work under the Co-Chairs to handle administrative, financial, and organizational needs.

-Creating the Musical Class: A large group of students enrolled in a winter class who generate material for the show including: the script, songs, and lyrics.
+Creating the Musical Class: A large group of students enrolled in a winter class who generate material, including the script, songs, and lyrics.

-Orchestrating the Musical Class: A group of students enrolled in a winter class who generate orchestrations for the show; many of whom go on to join Team Music.
+Orchestrating the Musical Class: A group of students enrolled in a winter class who make orchestrations; many go on to join Team Music.

-Team Music: A group of students led by the Music Director that creates all of the orchestrations for the songs generated in the Creating the Musical class as well as the incidental music and overture.
+Team Music: A group of students led by the Music Director that orchestrates the songs generated in the Creating the Musical class as well as the incidental music and overture.